wp-plugins/display-during-conditional-shortcode/readme.txt

 The plugin uses PHP's [strtotime()](http://php.net/manual/en/function.strtotime.php) function to decipher start and end times.
 You can specify either a specific start and end date (i.e. June 27, 2015 10:00 am) or you can also specify a start and end time as days of the week (i.e. start_day_time="Sun 8:00 am" and end_day_time="Mon 8:00 pm".
 This second method will display content starting Sunday at 8:00 am and stop displaying it the day after (Monday) at 8:00 pm.

+Only end_day_time is required.
+If start_day_time is omitted, now is used for the start_day_time, and end_day_time will determine when to stop displaying the content.

-= Can I use either Visual or Text mode?
+= Can I use either Visual or Text mode? =

 Yes.
 Both are supported, although if you're entering HTML / CSS as the content, you may want to edit the page using Text mode.